CAN YOU GET BASEBALL CARDS GRADED IN PERSON

 When having cards graded in-person, you need to follow all submission guidelines and paperwork requirements that each company lists online just as with mail-in submissions.
 This includes filling out detailed descriptions of each individual card, providing current market values, and selection the appropriate grading tier/package.
 You should have your cards stored and packaged securely in sleeves, toploaders or other holders recommended by the grading service.

-Read also: AMAZON SIGNED BASEBALL CARDS
+Read also: HOW TO DISPLAY BASEBALL CARDS ON WALL

 The advantage of in-person grading submissions is not only the quicker turnaround times since cards do not travel through the postal system.
 You also avoid potential mail or shipping damage risks to your potentially valuable collectibles.
 Seeing the cards examined directly in front of you gives more assurance in the grading process.
 A potential downside is that some collectors or dealers may have large submissions that are more practical to send via mail given physical location restraints.